 How Is CBD Produced?

 CBD is a natural phytocannabinoid that is present in the cannabis plant.
 As the legal status of medical marijuana changes, more and more studies are conducted which reveal new effects of this substance on various body functions.
-CBD is not just a single chemical and has a lot of biological actions.
+CBD is not just a single chemical but has many biological actions.

 - The main bioactive component of CBD is cannabidiol (CBD)